himanshuarora2k5/AdvancedDiskSchedulingSimulator/Readme.md

 ## Module Breakdown
 - **User Input Module:**
   Collects disk requests and the initial head position from the user, with proper input validation.
-  _detailed breakdown at the end_
 - **Algorithm Engine:**
   Implements disk scheduling algorithms (starting with FCFS) and calculates performance metrics such as total head movement and average seek time.
-  _detailed breakdown at the end_
 - **Visualization Module:**
   Uses Matplotlib to display the disk head movement and performance metrics graphically.
-  _detailed breakdown at the end_

 ## Technology Used
 - **Programming Language:** Python